Helping millions of people navigate the world of technology.

 How To Fix Windows Clipboard Not Working On Windows 10 14

 Doing the above should also reflect the same on your Registry.
-But if that’s the case, you may want to edit the Registry values.
-As you may already know, the Windows Registry contains all the settings and configurations used by your Windows system.
+But if that’s not the case, you may want to edit the Registry values.

-Step 1: Once you take a backup, open the Start menu and search for regedit.exe, and hit the Enter button when you locate it.
+Step 1: Once you’ve taken a backup, open the Start menu, search for regedit.exe, and hit Enter.

 2 How To Fix Windows Clipboard Not Working On Windows 10 4